benkertp/adv-r/Chapter6_Functions.md

 \indexc{on.exit()}
 \index{handlers!exit}

-Sometimes a function needs to make temporary changes to the global state.
-But having to cleanup those changes can be painful (what happens if there's an error?).
-To ensure that these changes are undone and that the global state is restored no matter how a function exits, use `on.exit()` to set up an __exit handler__.
+Sometimes a function needs to make **temporary changes to the global state**.
+But having to cleanup those changes can be painful (what happens if there's an error?). **To ensure that these changes are undone and that the global state is restored no matter how a function exits, use `on.exit()`** to set up an __exit handler__.
 The following simple example shows that the exit handler is run regardless of whether the function exits normally or with an error.

 ```r